Hillbilly Elegy: Publication

-Reception
+Reception and legacy

+Critical reception

-The book reached the top of The New York Times Best Seller list in August 2016 and January 2017.
+The book reached the top of The New York Times best seller list in August 2016 and January 2017.

+In a positive review in The New York Times, Jennifer Senior wrote that Vance's confrontation of a social taboo was admirable, regardless of whether the reader agreed with his conclusions.
+She described the book as "a compassionate, discerning sociological analysis of the white underclass that has helped drive the politics of rebellion, particularly the ascent of Donald J. Trump."
+Senior wrote that Vance's subject is despair, and his argument was more generous in that it blames fatalism and learned helplessness rather than indolence.

+A 2017 Brookings Institution report noted that "J. D. Vance's Hillbilly Elegy became a national bestseller for its raw, emotional portrait of growing up in and eventually out of a poor rural community riddled by drug addiction and instability."
+Vance's account anecdotally confirmed the report's conclusion that family stability is essential to upward mobility.

+In an interview with Süddeutsche Zeitung in July 2023, German chancellor Olaf Scholz called the book "a very touching personal story of how a young man with poor starting conditions makes his way."
+Scholz said the book had moved him to tears, but that he found the positions Vance later took to be "tragic."

-American Conservative contributor and blogger Rod Dreher expressed admiration for Hillbilly Elegy, saying that Vance "draws conclusions…that may be hard for some people to take.
-But Vance has earned the right to make those judgments.
+The book was positively received by conservatives such as National Review columnist Mona Charen and National Review editor and Slate columnist Reihan Salam.
+American Conservative contributor and blogger Rod Dreher expressed admiration for Hillbilly Elegy, saying that Vance "draws conclusions... that may be hard for some people to take.
+Vance has earned the right to make those judgments.
 This was his life.
 He speaks with authority that has been extremely hard won."
-The following month, Dreher posted about why liberals, Dreher states, loved the book.
+The following month, Dreher posted about his theories about why liberals loved the book.
 New York Post columnist and editor of Commentary John Podhoretz described the book as among the year's most provocative.
-The book was positively received by conservatives such as National Review columnist Mona Charen and National Review editor and Slate columnist Reihan Salam.

-By contrast, other journalists criticized Vance for generalizing too much from his personal upbringing in suburban Ohio.
-Jared Yates Sexton of Salon criticized Vance for his "damaging rhetoric" and for endorsing policies used to "gut the poor."
+However, other journalists criticized Vance for generalizing too much from his personal upbringing in suburban Ohio.
+Jared Yates Sexton of Salon criticized Vance for his "damaging rhetoric" and for endorsing policies used to "gut the poor".
 He argues that Vance "totally discounts the role racism played in the white working class's opposition to President Obama."
 Sarah Jones of The New Republic mocked Vance as "the false prophet of Blue America," dismissing him as "a flawed guide to this world" and the book as little more than "a list of myths about welfare queens repackaged as a primer on the white working class."

 Historian Bob Hutton wrote in Jacobin that Vance's argument relied on circular logic and eugenics, ignored existing scholarship on Appalachian poverty, and was "primarily a work of self-congratulation."
 Sarah Smarsh with The Guardian noted that "most downtrodden whites are not conservative male Protestants from Appalachia" and called into question Vance's generalizations about the white working class from his personal upbringing.